solo7899/simple_web_scraper/README.md

 # Web Scraper

-A simple Python web scraper that fetches and parses news headlines from [Hacker News](https://news.ycombinator.com/), outputting the results in JSON and/or CSV format.
+A flexible Python web scraper for extracting data from any website by specifying the URL, HTML tag, and either a class or ID.
+Outputs results in JSON and/or CSV format with customizable filenames.

 ## Features

-- Fetches HTML content from a specified URL (default: Hacker News)
+- Scrape any website by providing the URL
-- Parses news titles and links
+- Extract data using a specified HTML tag and either a class or ID
-- Outputs results in JSON and/or CSV
+- Output results to custom-named JSON and/or CSV files
-- Verbose mode for detailed output
+- Verbose mode for detailed logging

 ## Requirements